 The purpose of this guidance note is to support you on the technical areas when completing the appropriate form(s) and supporting business case(s) for Cabinet Office’s consideration.
 The form(s) should be completed in conjunction with the CSCS guidance, which can be found at Annex 6F of the Employers Pension Guide.

-Organisations should use the PDF form to complete their applications, although are welcome to attach additional documentation if necessary to support their case.
+Organisations should use the Application for Scheme Approval – Single Person Scheme form to complete their applications, although are welcome to attach additional documentation if necessary to support their case.

 Approval(s)